Ryanjlowe/Amazon-Pinpoint-POC/README.md

 1. Create a Campaign
 1. Create a Journey
 1. Run Engagement Queries in Athena

+## Data Readiness Prep Work

+Before beginning a POC, data homework should be done ahead of time to allow the POC to go more smoothly.
+There are a certain number of data decisions that need to be made in order for Pinpoint to be effective:

+* Decide on a unique identifier for Pinpoint Endpoints
+* Decide on Attributes needed for Personalization of Messages, ex: FirstName, LastName, SubscriptionEnd
+* Decide on Attributes needed for Segmentation, ex: PreferredChannel, Language Preferences, PlanType, Lifecycle Stage, Customer Lifetime Value Tier
+* Decide on what reporting data is required to measure success
+* What Campaign and/or Journey use-cases will be targeted with this POC.
+Recommendation is to take a simple use-case to onboard for the initial POC.

+The Sample file [asset_enpoints.json](asset_enpoints.json) contains a sample dataset of end user data in the form of endpoints.
+This can be used to run the below guide, but should be also used as a reference for real customer end-user data.
+(Note: This can also be in a CSV format)

+Pipeline should be built to sync the above identified data into Pinpoint either through the API or through bulk imports.
+To build out a pipeline to automatically import bulk CSV or JSON files, the [Amazon S3 Triggered Endpoint Imports](https://github.com/aws-samples/digital-user-engagement-reference-architectures#amazon-s3-triggered-endpoint-imports) reference architecture can be deployed to automatically import S3 files as they are persisted in an Amazon S3 bucket.
+The guide below will guide through a manual upload of data via the Console UI.

 ## Deploy the Digital User Engagement Events Database Solution